alejoacosta74/blockchain-bike-rental/README.md

 - If the customer chooses to pay bike rental with Ether, he/she calls `startRental()` (*payable*) and sends Ether to **BikeRental.sol** contract in order to provide funds to the *customerEtherAccount*.

 - When the customer returns the bike, he/she calls `stopRental()`.
-- At this point the **BikeRental.sol** contract will charge the customer with the corresponding rental fee, issuing a debit from the *customerEtherAccount* and send the Ether amount to the account of the *owner* of the bike rental shop.
+- At this point the **BikeRental.sol** contract will debit the total fee from the *customerEtherAccount*, and credit it to the rental shop *owner*'s account.
 - The remaining (un-spent) ether funds are transferred back to the customer.

 <img alt="figure1" src="./docs/payment1.png" width="500"/>

 ---------------------------------------------------------------

 ### Paying with TOKENS

 - If the customer wishes to pay bike rental with Tokens, first he/she should purchase Tokens with Ether by calling `buyTokens()` (*payable*).
 The **BikeRental.sol** contract sends the received Ether to the *owner* of the bike rental shop.
 - Then customer should `approve()` the **BikeRental.sol** contract to transfer the desired amount of tokens into the *customerTokenAccount*.
-- When customer wants to start the rental, he/she calls `startRental()` and the **BikeRental.sol** contract will execute the transfer of *approved* tokens into the *customerTokenAccount*.
+- When customer wants to start the rental, he/she calls `startRental()` and the **BikeRental.sol** contract will execute the transfer of *approved* tokens to the *customerTokenAccount*.

 - When the customer returns the bike, he/she calls `stopRental()`.
-- At this point the **BikeRental.sol** contract will charge the customer with the corresponding rental fee in units of Tokens, issuing a debit from the *customerTokenAccount* and send the debited amount of Tokens back to the pool.
+- At this point the **BikeRental.sol** contract will debit the total fee from the *customerTokenAccount*, and transfer the amount of tokens back to the *BikeRental* pool of tokens.

 - The remaining (un-spent) Token funds are transferred back to the customer.

 <img alt="figure1" src="./docs/payment2.png" width="500"  />

 ---------------------------------------------------------------

 ## Gas optimization

 The following is a short list of some considerations taken into account in order to minimize cost of gas

 - Enforcement of debt cancelling before rental to avoid revert after updating balances